- Not all cutting boards are made the same: The type of wood makes a big difference.

 Knock on Wood

 A cutting board can be more than just a tool: It can be one of the stars in your kitchen.
 A great cutting board makes cooking far easier and more enjoyable.
 It also saves your knives from losing their edge, which is one of the best ways to show you love them.
-Consider upgrading to Misen’s trenched cutting board for a reliable, spill-free cutting experience.
+Consider upgrading to Misen’s cutting board for a reliable cutting experience.